-OneNote/Evernote: One-way interaction: you find and read information (your notes); it’s a personalized Google for indexing and organization
+OneNote/Evernote: One-way interaction: you find and read information (your notes); it’s a personalized Wikipedia for indexing and organization

-SuperMemo: Two-way interactions: information finds you; you turn information into knowledge
+SuperMemo: Two-way interaction: information finds you; you turn information into knowledge

 1. Intended uses of any note-taking system (summarization, highlighting and re-reading)

 Another similar discussion: 3 Fatal Reasons Why You SHOULDN’T Be Taking Notes When Studying

 You’re reading a textbook for your class.
 You write down a condensed version in OneNote/Evernote.
 After finishing your notes you re-read them “frequently” before exam (next week or month).

 Another use case: you take notes for every book you read.
 You have a note collection for all the books you’ve read over the years.
 You review them frequently or “once in a while”.